kubernetes-sigs/cluster-api-provider-cloudstack/docs/book/src/getting-started.md

 Run the following command to turn your cluster into a management cluster and load the Apache CloudStack components into it.

-    clusterctl init --infrastructure cloudstack
+    CAPC_CLOUDSTACKMACHINE_CKS_SYNC=true clusterctl init --infrastructure cloudstack

+> Integration of CAPC with CKS is supported for Apache CloudStack version 4.19 and above.
-> If you wish to enable syncing of CAPC resources with cloudstack, set the environment variable
+> If you wish to disable syncing of CAPC resources with cloudstack, set the environment variable
-> `CAPC_CLOUDSTACKMACHINE_CKS_SYNC=true` before initializing the cloudstack provider.
+> `CAPC_CLOUDSTACKMACHINE_CKS_SYNC=false` before initializing the cloudstack provider.
 Or set
-> `enable-cloudstack-cks-sync` to true in the deployment for capc-controller.
+> `enable-cloudstack-cks-sync` to `false` in the deployment spec for capc-controller-manager.
-> This is only supported for Apache CloudStack version 4.19 and above.

 <!-- References -->